Vernon Pérez Rubio

 Vernon Pérez Rubio Artee (born 28 February 1956) is a Mexican businessman and politician.
-At present, he is a local deputy, elected by proportional representation by the Partido Verde Ecologista de México party, in the LX Legislature of the Congress of Sonora.
+At present, he is a local deputy, elected by proportional representation by the Ecologist Green Party of Mexico, in the LX Legislature of the Congress of Sonora.

 Education and career

 His political activity started when he was named student representative in the Sonora Institute of Technology, on a student movement context in Sonora state at the end of the sixties and beginning of the seventies.
 He nearly faced governmental repression when the Candidate for Governor, Carlos Armando Biebrich, visited Ciudad Obregón as part of his campaign in 1973, in an environment of student rejection against him; state agents were accused of shooting inside the campus on this events.
 He was touched by this and it influenced his political views in the coming years.
 He was a member of the Mexican Communist Party from 1971 to 1974, during the party's clandestine period.

 As he was enrolled on the Universidad de Sonora´s civil engineering program, he steps out of political activity, and obtains his first job in 1978 as draftsman in the Secretariat of Agrarian Reform.
-One year after finishing his studies, in 1980, he was promoted as Coordinator of the Yaqui and Mayo Program, on the same Secretary.
-In 1983, he was hired as projector in the Sonora State Government.
+One year after finishing his studies, in 1980, he was promoted as Coordinator of the Yaqui and Mayo Program, on the same Secretariat.
+In 1983, he was hired as projector in the Sonora state government.